Verapamil: 7 things you should know

 - Constipation, dizziness, headache, facial flushing, nausea, low blood pressure, edema, elevated liver enzymes, sexual dysfunction, and shortness of breath.
 May also cause cold-like symptoms such as a stuffy nose, sinus pain, and sore throat.

-- May interact with a number of different medications including some anti-infectives, tuberculosis medications, other drugs to manage blood pressure or arrhythmias, statins, and grapefruit products.
+- Metabolized by several cytochrome P450 enzymes: CYP3A4, CYP1A2, CYP2C8, CYP2C9, and CYP 2C18.
+May interact with several medications including some anti-infectives, tuberculosis medications, other drugs to manage blood pressure or arrhythmias, statins, and grapefruit products.

 - Verapamil is not FDA approved for people younger than 18 years.

 - There is not enough data concerning the effects of verapamil on a developing fetus or the newborn while breastfeeding.
 Advise women not to become pregnant or breastfeed while taking verapamil.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 4. Bottom Line

 Verapamil can help regulate the heart rate and lower blood pressure and is used to treat certain heart conditions.
 Constipation is the most common side effect of verapamil and it may interact with several medicines and grapefruit products.